janders3-nmdp/pipeline/README.md

 DESCRIPTION
 ========
 splitter is the master script which figures out what files to work on, and divides the workload up -- into one file per core on the machine.
 It then starts process_fastq on each of these files.
 Note that it isn't particularly clever about dividing up the workloads.
 If there are 100 files, and 4 cores, you get 4 files of 25 lines each -- regardless of sample size.
 Still, some parallelization is better than none, right?

+If you have only one sample, or only one core, it doesn't split anything for you, just builds a list of all the fastq files it found, and starts process_fastq.bash on them.

 USING pipeline
 ========